Talamantez/flash-repo-vscode/PRIVACY.md

 #### Essential Information
 - VSCode Marketplace account details (for license validation)
-- Claude API keys (stored locally and encrypted)
 - Basic usage statistics for diagnostics

 #### Local Storage Only
 - Configuration settings
-- API keys (stored securely in VSCode's built-in secure storage)
 - License status

 #### We Do Not Collect
-- Your code or queries to Claude
 - Personal identification information
 - Project or workspace information
 - Usage patterns or analytics

 ### Data Storage and Security
 - All sensitive data is stored locally on your machine
-- API keys are encrypted using VSCode's secure storage
 - No cloud storage or transmission of your data
 - No telemetry or usage tracking

 ### Third-Party Services
 We integrate with:
 - Visual Studio Marketplace (for license management)
-- Anthropic's Claude API (using your provided API key)
 - GitHub (optional, for issue tracking)

 ### Your Controls
 You can:
 - Delete all local data by uninstalling the extension
 - Reset your license information
-- Manage your own API keys
 - Opt out of error reporting

 ### Updates & Communication